cozie-app/cozie-apple-website/docs/7_customize_cozie_app/03_custom_backend/08_backend_troubleshooting.md

       - Restart the iPhone.
       - Re-install the Cozie app.

+* **OneSignal shows "Prompted But Never Answered" for a participant.**

+  In rare cases, when the Cozie iPhone app is launched for the first time, multiple iOS permission pop-ups may appear close together.
+The notification permission prompt may not be clearly answered, and OneSignal may show the subscription status as "Prompted But Never Answered".

+  - Check `Settings > Notifications > Cozie` on the iPhone and allow notifications if they are disabled.
+  - Force close and reopen the Cozie app.
+  - Send a test push notification from the OneSignal dashboard or from your Cloud Scheduler job.
+  - If the device still does not receive notifications, reinstall the Cozie app and complete the permission prompts again.

 ## Missing data

 * **I added a new data field to be stored in the InfluxDB.
 However, when I submit data, it is not stored**